Mohamadns/1/index.md

 ### My noteble merits
 ```
 - I'm a fast learner.
-- I like to learn about new things at every chance I can get.
+- I like learning new things at every chance I can get.
 - I'm a perfectionist.
 ```